VolkanSah/run-multiple-Tor-instances/README.md

 Note the .onion addresses for each hidden service, as you will use them to access the respective services.

-Now you have multiple Tor instances running with different torrc files, each hosting a separate hidden service.
-To access each hidden service, use the Tor Browser and navigate to the corresponding .onion address obtained in step befor
+Now you have multiple Tor instances running with different torrc files, each hosting a separate hidden service/tunnel